microsoft/O-CNN/README.md

 ### 3.1 &nbsp; O-CNN for Shape Classification
 The instruction to run the shape classification experiment:

 - Download the [ModelNet40](http://modelnet.cs.princeton.edu/ModelNet40.zip) dataset, and convert it to a `lmdb` database as described above.
 [Here](https://www.dropbox.com/s/vzmxsqkp2lwwwp8/ModelNet40_5.zip?dl=0) we provide a `lmdb` database with 5-depth octrees for convenience.
 Since we upgraded the octree format in this version of code, please run the following command to upgrade the lmdb: `upgrade_octree_database.exe <input lmdb> <output lmdb>`.
+When manually generating the dataset, note that the upright direction of the 3D models in the `ModelNet40` is `z` axis, so the octree command is: `octree --filenames filelist.txt --depth 5  --axis z`
 - Download the `O-CNN` protocol buffer files, which are contained in the folder `caffe/examples/o-cnn`.
 - Configure the path of the database and run `caffe.exe` according to the instructions of [Caffe](http://caffe.berkeleyvision.org/tutorial/interfaces.html).
 We also provide our pre-trained Caffe model in `caffe/examples/o-cnn`.

 ### 3.2 &nbsp; O-CNN for Shape Retrieval
 The instruction to run the shape retrieval experiment:

 - Download the dataset from  [SHREC16](http://shapenet.cs.stanford.edu/shrec16/), and convert it to a `lmdb` database as described above.
-Note that the upright direction of the 3D models in the `ShapeNet55` is `Y` axis, so the octree command is: `octree --filenames filelist.txt --depth 5  --axis z`
+Note that the upright direction of the 3D models in the `ShapeNet55` is `Y` axis, so the octree command is: `octree --filenames filelist.txt --depth 5  --axis y`.
 [Here](http://pan.baidu.com/s/1mieF2J2) we provide the lmdb databases with 5-depth octrees for convenience, just download the files prefixed with `S55` and un-zip them.
 Since we upgraded the octree format in this version of code, please run the following command to upgrade the lmdb: `upgrade_octree_database.exe <input lmdb> <output lmdb>`.
 - Follow the same approach as the classification task to train the O-CNN with the `O-CNN` protocal files `S55_5.prototxt` and `solver_S55_5.prototxt`, which are contained in the folder `caffe/examples/o-cnn`.
 - In the retrieval experiment, the `orientation pooling` is used to achieve better performance, which can be perfromed following the steps below.